 - For students who are on an AS only pathway, if they cannot carry out practical science work, they can observe a demonstration and/or simulation carried out by a teacher or remotely (for example by watching a demonstration online or a video).

-- Students who are completing an AS Level as the first year of the two-year A Level course will still be expected to meet the full A Level Practical Endorsement requirements before examinations in June 2022.
+- Students who are completing an AS Level as the first year of the two-year A Level course are currently still expected to meet the full A Level Practical Endorsement requirement before examinations in June 2022.

 - A minimum of 15% of the marks in the written examinations will still cover indirect assessment of practical skills.

 For more information on submitting endorsement grades please check: What are the arrangements for endorsement grades in summer 2021?

 For more information on the grading of qualifications in summer 2021 please check: Everything you need to know for summer 2021